sul-dlss/riiif/README.md

 ## Usage

-Add the following line to `config/routes.rb` to mount the gem as an engine:
+Add the routes to your application by inserting the following line into `config/routes.rb`
 ```
-mount Riiif::Engine => '/image-service'
+  iiif_for 'riiif/image', at: '/image-service'
 ```

 Then you can make requests like this: